In association with

 Patent

-• What things do, how they do it, or how they’re made.
+• applies to what things do, how they do it, or how they’re made

 Helpful hint: You can’t get a patent if you’ve already gone public with your invention, so watch your timing.